brittneykernan/mini-audio/README.md

 #### Troubleshooting Android

+If Android throws this error:

+> CLEARTEXT communication to IP not permitted by network security policy

+Click Reload, and choose a local server to load the app again.

-If Android throws an error:
+If Android throws this error:

 > Existing package com.brittneykernan.miniplayer signatures do not match newer version; ignoring!

 run `adb uninstall com.brittneykernan.miniplayer` and try `npm run android` again.

-If you need to rebuild the cloud based builds for simulators

 #### Building the app